-Where the Department department has determined that an application is incomplete, and where the applicant contends believes that the information requested by the Department department to complete the application is not required pursuant under the requirements of this division or under policies adopted by resolution of the Board of Supervisors to administer this Division division, the applicant may file an Administrative Appeal pursuant to Chapter 20.728.
-The appeal shall be made in writing to the Department department, and accompanied by payment of a fee set by resolution of the Board of Supervisors, and evidence supporting the applicant's contention belief that the application is complete.
+Where the Department has determined that an application is incomplete, and where the applicant contends that the information requested by the Department to complete the application is not required pursuant this Division or under policies adopted by resolution of the Board of Supervisors to administer this Division, the applicant may file an Administrative Appeal pursuant to Chapter 20.728.
+The appeal shall be made in writing to the Department, accompanied by payment of a fee set by resolution of the Board of Supervisors, and evidence supporting the applicant's contention that the application is complete.